Mike Milburn

-Mike Milburn (born September 28, 1952) is the Speaker of the House for the Montana 62nd Legislature.
+Mike Milburn (born September 28, 1952) was the Speaker of the House for the Montana 62nd Legislature.
 He is a Republican representing Cascade County.
 He has been elected for House District 19 four times since 2005.
 He is a primary sponsor for a bill to repeal the Montana medical marijuana law.
 Milburn serves on the Legislative Administration, Taxation and Rules Committees.

 Milburn obtained a bachelor's degree in geology from Montana State University.
 He served in the US Air Force from 1975 to 1982 and the National Guard from 1982 to 1998.